July 14, 2022

 Website

-However, most founders don't understand what registered agents do or why they need one.
-Let's look at the role of a registered agent for businesses that operate (or want to start running) in the United States.
+That said, most founders don't understand what registered agents do or why they need one.
+In this article, we'll explain the role of a registered agent and some easy ways to connect with one.
+Note that we provide registered agent services in all 50 states through Firstbase Agent.

-Registered agents act as the official point of contact for companies that do business in a particular state.
-Tax forms, legal notices, and other documents are delivered directly to the registered agent rather than the standard business address.
+Registered agents act as a company's official point of contact.
+Tax forms, legal notices, and other key documents are delivered directly to the registered agent rather than the standard business address.

-Yes, any business that operates in the US needs a registered agent in each state of operation.
-For example, if you live and work in California but have your company incorporated in Delaware, you will need a registered agent in both states.
+The US requires businesses to register separately in each state where they operate.
+For example, if you live and work in California but have your company incorporated in Delaware, you'll need a registered agent in both states.
+If you ever expand your business to new states through foreign qualification, you'll need to find additional registered agents in those states.

 On top of connecting business owners to registered agents in all 50 states, Firstbase Agent also comes with some other critical features.

-After getting started with Firstbase Agent, you’ll receive an email notification whenever a registered agent receives documents on behalf of your business.
-All relevant documents will be posted in your Firstbase dashboard, making it easy to stay in front of any compliance issues.
+Agent users receive email notifications each time a registered agent receives documents on behalf of their business.
+All relevant documents are posted in the Firstbase dashboard, making it easy to stay in front of any compliance issues.

 What if I already have a registered agent?

 Most of our founders use Agent to manage their ongoing compliance and expand to new states.
-However, we also work with founders who want to switch from their existing registered agent service to ours.
+However, we also work with founders who want to switch from their existing registered agent service.
+If you're looking for a new registered agent service, get in touch with our team to discuss the details.

 Filing requirements can be complicated when you change to a new registered agent, especially if you want to switch your registered agent in multiple states.
 Our team can help you keep track of those obligations and seamlessly transition to Firstbase Agent.